CDL-Quantum/CohortProject_2022/Week1_Rydberg/README.md

 **Please edit this markdown file directly with links to your completed tasks and challenges.**

 ## Tasks include:
 * Simulate the preparation of a quantum state in a 1D Rydberg atom array of 9 sites.
+[Julia file](https://github.com/MQS-mark/CohortProject_2022/blob/main/Week1_Rydberg/tasks_1_and_2.jl)
 * Explore the maximum number of atoms for which you can simulate the state quantum preparation procedure, and compare to the *blockade approximation*.
+[Julia file](https://github.com/MQS-mark/CohortProject_2022/blob/main/Week1_Rydberg/tasks_1_and_2.jl)
 * Find the solution for a Maximum Independent Set (MIS) problem using the adiabatic approach.
+[Julia file](https://github.com/MQS-mark/CohortProject_2022/blob/main/Week1_Rydberg/task_3.jl)
 * Turn your numerical tools onto a problem with an industrial application, e.g. from [this paper](https://arxiv.org/abs/2205.08500).
+[See business application](https://github.com/MQS-mark/CohortProject_2022/blob/main/Week1_Rydberg/Business_Application_final.md) where we tried to solve the Hubbard model for material design applications.

 After you have completed your tasks, consider the optional Challenges below!

 ## Further Challenges:
 * Apply a tensor network strategy to the above problems.
 * Attempt other state preparation protocols, such as the Quantum Approximate Optimization Algorithm (QAOA).
 * Explore additional business applications beyond the groundstate preparation protocol.
+[Hubbard model](https://github.com/MQS-mark/CohortProject_2022/blob/main/Week1_Rydberg/Business_Application_final.md)
 * Employing the appropriate mapping, attempt to run your problems on real quantum computing hardware.

 ## Business Application